hmlea/kinetics/README.md

 first column and rate in the second column.
 This data is plotted and a Michaelis-Menten curve is fit and added to the graph.
-Doing this solves for the V<sub>max</sub> and K<sub>M</sub> which is plotted alongside the curve in the top right hand corner of the plot.
+Doing this solves for the V<sub>max</sub> and K<sub>M</sub> which is plotted alongside the curve in the top right-hand corner of the plot.
 This plot can also be downloaded as an image with the “Download Plot” button.

 ## To Do